hashicorp/vagrant/index.md

 ## Your First Vagrant Virtual Environment

 {% highlight bash %}
-$ gem install vagrant
+$ gem install vagrant   # installs Vagrant on your system
-$ vagrant box add base http://files.vagrantup.com/lucid32.box
+$ vagrant box add base http://files.vagrantup.com/lucid32.box   # creates a "base box" named "base"
-$ vagrant init
+$ vagrant init    # creates a Vagrantfile, which allows you to configure your VM how you like it
-$ vagrant up
+$ vagrant up   # boot up the VM
 {% endhighlight %}

 These four commands alone will automatically download and create a bare bones